pytexas/2023/content/sponsors/prospectus.md

 ## Questions or Comments

 The PyTexas 2023 staff appreciate your time in considering this prospectus.
-If you have any questions or comments, please contact the Sponsor Chair (Above).
+If you have any questions or comments, please contact the Sponsor Chair: [sponsorship@pytexas.org](mailto:sponsorship@pytexas.org)